 Leiden University

-I am a PhD candidate and lecturer at Radboud University.
-I am currently finishing my PhD dissertation on the defence of democracy against incumbent-led autocratization, under the supervision of Prof. dr. Carolien van Ham and dr. Maurits Meijers.
-I have been a Visiting Research at the Varieties of Democracy Institute (V-Dem) at the University of Gothenburg in Sweden, and have previously worked at the Department of Public Administration at Leiden University.
-In addition to my research, I teach in the bachelor and master programmes Political Science at Radboud University, focussing mainly on methods.
+I have been a Visiting Researcher at the Varieties of Democracy Institute (V-Dem) at the University of Gothenburg in Sweden, and have previously worked at the Department of Public Administration at Leiden University.
+In addition to my research, I teach in the bachelor and master programmes Political Science at Radboud University, focusing mainly on methods.

-Before starting my PhD, I worked as a Junior lecturer for the bachelor and pre-master PubliC Administration at Leiden University, where I received my University Teaching Qualification.
+Before starting my PhD, I worked as a Junior lecturer for the bachelor and pre-master Public Administration at Leiden University, where I received my University Teaching Qualification.
 I studied International Relations (BSc.), African Studies (BA., cum laude), and Political Science and Public Administration (MSc. res., cum laude) at Leiden University, with internships at the European Asylum Support Office, the International Institute of Social History, and the Netherlands National Commission for UNESCO.

 My main research interests are autocratization, democratization, public opinion, and legitimacy.
 As such, I mainly work on topics within Comparative Politics and Political Behaviour, with a strong emphasis on advanced and rigorous methods.
+I have presented much of my research at international conferences in Europe and the USA.
+If you are interested to read some of it (while it is not yet published), feel free to reach out!